matatk/matatk.github.io/_posts/2015-06-09-test-driven-development-as-if-you-meant-it-reviewed-part-1.md

 ---
-title: Test-driven Development As If You Meant It Reviewed
+title: Test-driven Development As If You Meant It Reviewed&mdash;Introduction
 layout: article
 series: tddaiymi-reviewed-series
 tags: programming tdd